AdobeDocs/marketo-measure.en/help/channel-tracking-and-setup/offline-channels/campaigns-and-campaign-members.md

 ## Buyer Touchpoint Date {#buyer-touchpoint-date}

-With the installation of the package, Marketo Measure also includes a field on the Campaign Member labeled “Buyer Touchpoint Date.”
+With the installation of the package, [!DNL Marketo] Measure also includes a field on the Campaign Member labeled “Buyer Touchpoint Date.”
 This allows the user to override the date that Marketo Measure would use for the Touchpoint Date on the Touchpoint record.

 This could be necessary if a list was uploaded days/weeks/months after an event actually occurred.
 There are ways to update all records at once, which is explained below.

 ![](assets/5.png)

-To know if you need to use the Buyer Touchpoint Date or not, here are how the dates are determined by Marketo Measure depending on the Sync Type that is selected for the Campaign.
+To know if you need to use the Buyer Touchpoint Date or not, here are how the dates are determined by Marketo Measure depending on the [!UICONTROL Sync Type] that is selected for the Campaign.

-If the Sync Type is set to “Include all Campaign Members,” the priority of setting the Touchpoint Date is from top to bottom:
+If the [!UICONTROL Sync Type] is set to “Include all Campaign Members,” the priority of setting the Touchpoint Date is from top to bottom:

 * Buyer Touchpoint Date
 * Campaign Member Created Date

-If the Sync Type is set to “Include only ‘Responded’ Campaign Members,” the priority of setting the Touchpoint Date is from top to bottom:
+If the [!UICONTROL Sync Type] is set to “Include only ‘Responded’ Campaign Members,” the priority of setting the Touchpoint Date is from top to bottom:

 * Buyer Touchpoint Date
 * First Responded Date
-    * The First Responded Date is automatically set as soon as the Status is changed to “Responded” and is a standard Salesforce field that cannot be changed
+   * The First Responded Date is automatically set as soon as the Status is changed to “Responded” and is a standard [!DNL Salesforce] field that cannot be changed

 * Campaign Member Created Date

 ## Bulk Update Touchpoint Date {#bulk-update-touchpoint-date}

-The Bulk Update Touchpoint Date is included in the installed Marketo Measure Salesforce package and button will need to be added to the page layout.
+The Bulk Update Touchpoint Date is included in the installed Marketo Measure [!DNL Salesforce] package and button will need to be added to the page layout.

 ![](assets/6.png)

-If a large number of Campaign Member records needs to be updated, you can use the Bulk Update Touchpoint Date button to mass edit.
+If a large number of Campaign Member records needs to be updated, you can use the [!UICONTROL Bulk Update Touchpoint Date] button to mass edit.

 If there are unique use cases that this interface doesn’t cover, you can also use the [Data Loader](https://dataloader.io/) to export the records, make the change, and upload the records back in.